-On successful completion of the sub-course, the student will be able to:
+On successful completion of the sub-course, students should be able to:

-- 1. Describe and explain: basic terminology and concepts in the IT field; central applications of IT support in the logistics field; and, how these applications can contribute to creating value in an organisation. - 2.
-Describe and exemplify how IT support in the field of logistics can contribute to creating value in an organisation. - 3.
-Conduct basic exercises in a selection of IT-support tools within the logistics area. - 4.
+- 1. Describe and explain: basic terminology and concepts in the IT field; central applications of information systems in the logistics field; and, how these applications can contribute to creating value in an organisation. - 2.
+Describe and exemplify (orally and in writing) how IT tools in the field of logistics can contribute to creating value in an organisation. - 3.
+Conduct basic exercises in a selection of IT-support tools within the logistics - 4.
 Analyse and assess (starting from relevant theory) ethical aspects of information systems.

-The qualitative targets for a Degree of Bachelor are related to the sub-course's learning outcomes.
+The qualitative targets for a Degree of Bachelor are related to the subcourse's learning outcomes.

 Qualitative targets Learning outcomes

 Knowledge and understanding 1+2+3+4

 Competence and skills 1+2+3

-Judgement and approach 4
+Judgement and approach 2+4